GoC-Spending/contracts-data-web/content/department/polar-polaire.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Polar Knowledge Canada spent an estimated \$665.0K in 2021-2022 on contracts.
+Polar Knowledge Canada spent an estimated **\$665.0K in 2021-2022** on contracts.

+Across 50 contracts active since the start of the 2017-2018 fiscal year, 3 have at least one amendment (6%).
+Of contracts with amendments, the average increase in dollar value was 62% and the average number of amendments was 1.
+Cumulatively these amendments represent an increase of \$55.4K over the original contract values.

+The average contract duration was 0.67 years, and the average contract value (not including contracts under \$10k) was \$77.5K.
+The longest contract was 4.05 years.
+The largest contract by value (including amendments) was \$750.0K.

 {{< /entity_summary >}}

 ## Vendors